 What’s the most important thing in life?
 Money?
 Family?
 Love?
-I’ve often said in my writings that personal philosophy- a set of guiding principles is the biggest determining factor in the quality of your life.
-I’ve said this for years, but it wan’t until this year that I realized what truly underpins the development of philosophy and fulfillment.
+I’ve often said in my writings that personal philosophy—a set of guiding principles—is the biggest determining factor in the quality of your life.
+I’ve said this for years, but it wasn’t until this year that I realized what truly underpins the development of philosophy and fulfillment.
 I have had more personal development this year than in the last 10 years.
-After really focussing on why, I’ve come to the realization that I discovered the most important thing in life, and took advantage of it.
+After really focusing on why, I’ve come to the realization that I discovered the most important thing in life, and took advantage of it.
 So what is it?

-The most important thing in life are the relationships we develop with others.
-Simply put, our associations with others develops in us our philosophy, sense of fulfillment, joy, frustration, depression, ecstasy, anxiety, fear- nearly every emotion we experience as humans stems from our interactions with other people.
+The most important thing in life is the relationships we develop with others.
+Simply put, our associations with others develops in us our philosophy, sense of fulfillment, joy, frustration, depression, ecstasy, anxiety, fear—nearly every emotion we experience as humans stems from our interactions with other people.
 Humans are social creatures.
-The reason we have survived so long as a species against larger, more powerful creatures, against the forces of nature, against disease is because of cooperation and the development of language and communication.
-We well stories and write about our experiences and discoveries so that other generations may learn.
+The reason we have survived so long as a species against larger, more powerful creatures, against the forces of nature, against disease, is because of cooperation and the development of language and communication.
+We tell stories and write about our experiences and discoveries so that other generations may learn.
 The length of human existence will depend largely on the harmonious relationships that can be sustained.

 This is also the case with all our individual lives.
-The quality of and harmony of the relationships we build will affect the quality of our lives more than any other aspect of life.
+The quality and harmony of the relationships we build will affect the quality of our lives more than any other aspect of life.
 This year I have been lucky enough to develop incredible strong relationships with people that have solidified my faith in others and myself.
 These relationships have also led to incredible experiences that have helped transform my philosophy towards life.
-All of this has led to an increase in fulfillment in my day to day experiences because I am grateful most of the time.
-Before I focussed more on expectation.
+All of this has led to an increase in fulfillment in my day-to-day experiences because I am grateful most of the time.
+Before I focused more on expectation.
 Today I focus more on appreciation.
 And that has made all the difference.

 So, my advice would be to get out in the world and develop quality relationships that serve you and shape you into the person you’d like to be.
 Look for honest, gracious and humble people that you admire.
 Look for mentors you can learn from.
 Don’t just look in your local area.
 Relationships can by built across the world today, something not possible even just a few decades ago.
 Look for people you can be in harmony with, so that you may work together to build something greater than yourselves.